Louise Chow

 Louise Tsi Chow (周芷 (Zhōu Zhǐ)) is a Taiwanese biochemist and molecular geneticist.
 She is a professor of biochemistry and molecular genetics at the University of Alabama at Birmingham and a foreign associate with the National Academy of Sciences, known for her research on the human papillomavirus.
 Her research contributed to the discovery of gene splicing, and in 1993, her collaborator, Richard J. Roberts, received the Nobel Prize for the research, leading some to assert that Chow should have received the honor as well.

 Early life and education

 Chow was born in Hunan, Republic of China.
 Her father, Chou Te-wei, was a well known economist who worked in the Ministry of Finance on Taiwan and had been a student of Nobel laureate Friedrich Hayek.

-Chow studied agricultural chemistry as an undergraduate at National Taiwan University, where received a Bachelor of Science (B.S.) in 1965 before moving to California to pursue doctoral studies in chemistry at the California Institute of Technology, earning her Ph.D. in 1973 under Norman Davidson.
+Chow graduated from National Taiwan University with a Bachelor of Science in agricultural chemistry in 1965.
+He then moved to the U.S. to purse doctoral studies in chemistry at the California Institute of Technology, where she earned her Ph.D. in 1973 under Norman Davidson.
 She then undertook post-doctoral training at the University of California, San Francisco, researching the monkey tumor virus SV40.